The Bankrate promise

 Hit-and-runs in Tennessee

-The Insurance Research Council estimates that as of 2019, 23.7% of Tennessee drivers are uninsured — the third highest in the country.
-One of the best ways to protect yourself while on Tennessee roads is to have enough car insurance in place to pay to fix your car and for your own injuries in case you are a victim of hit-and-run.
+Further, in a study published in 2021, the Insurance Research Council estimated that 23.7 percent of Tennessee drivers are uninsured — the third highest rate in the country.
+One of the best ways to financially protect yourself while on Tennessee roads is to have sufficient car insurance in place.

 Tennessee hit-and-run laws

-According to the hit-and-run Tennessee statute, if you cause an accident with injuries or death of another person in a public area — near a shopping center, apartment complexes or on highways — you must stop at or as close to the scene as possible, provide your information and render aid.
+According to Tennessee accident laws, if you cause an accident with injuries or death of another person in a public area — near a shopping center, apartment complexes or on highways — you must stop at or as close to the scene as possible, provide your information and render aid.
 The information you must be prepared to provide includes your name, address, vehicle registration number and insurance information.
 Rendering aid means you must provide reasonable assistance, including calling an ambulance to assist the victim.

-Where property damage is involved, causing a hit-and-run accident in Tennessee is considered a Class C misdemeanor.
-A Class C misdemeanor is punishable by up to 30 days in jail, up to $50 in fines and a requirement to take driver’s education classes.
-If property damage is greater than $400, the driver may also have their driver’s license suspended or revoked.
-If you are involved in a hit-and-run in Tennessee and get a ticket for leaving the scene, you could face higher insurance rates, a cancelled policy or be required to carry high-risk car insurance.
+If you are involved in a hit-and-run in Tennessee and get a ticket for leaving the scene, you could face higher insurance rates, a canceled policy or be required to carry high-risk car insurance.

-Five things to do after a hit-and-run in Tennessee
+5 things to do after a hit and run in Tennessee

-With a high rate of uninsured drivers in Tennessee, you may become a victim of a hit-and-run at some point.
-If you cause an accident, no matter how minor, it is best to stop as close as possible to the scene to provide your insurance information and render aid if needed to avoid being charged with a hit-and-run.
-If you are the victim of a hit-and-run in Tennessee, you may want to follow these steps.
+If you cause an accident, no matter how minor, it is best to stop as close as possible to the scene to provide your insurance information and render aid if needed to avoid being charged with a hit and run.

 - Stop the car: If another driver has hit you, stop as close to the scene as is safe to do so.